KshitijAgrawal/SignPost/README.md

-# SignPost
+# Azure Samples
-A simple app to add spatially anchored virtual sign posts
+Samples to get stuff done on azure